jasperf/laravel-vuejs-interview-questions/README.md

 6. How is Type Hinting used in Laravel?
 7. Name the main difference between Laravel 4 and Laravel 5.x
 8. What is Laravel Eloquent?
+9. What are Laravel Facades?
+Why should we use them?
+How did you use one last time around?
+10. What are Laravel Service Providers used for?
+Give an example in one of your projects?